pendulum-labs/reserve-onomy/readme.md

 `deposit` collateral into a vault
 `mint` denoms based on vault value and ratios
-`redeem` collateral from a vault by surrendering loaned denoms `reap` vaults whose collateral ratios drop below the liquidation ratio
+`redeem` collateral from a vault by surrendering loaned denoms `liquidate` vaults whose collateral ratios drop below the liquidation ratio

 ## Reserve Governance